 Get out the ChapStick!
 Napoleon Dynamite is coming to town.

-A conversation with Jon Heder, who rose to fame as the titular, iconic Idaho teenager in the 2004 indie favorite, headlines and kicks off the Victoria Theatre Association’s excitingly revamped 2019 Cool Films Series, which is slated July 12-Sept.
-8 for the first time at both the Victoria Theatre and Schuster Center.
+A conversation with Jon Heder, who rose to fame as the iconic Idaho teenager in the 2004 indie favorite, headlines and kicks off the Victoria Theatre Association’s revamped 2019 Cool Films Series on July 12.

 >> DAYTON BUCKET LIST: 100 things to do in Dayton in 2019